Nikon V3 Review

 |Full specs:||Nikon V3 specifications|

-Nikon continues to advance and improve their 1-Series mirrorless camera lineup with a new flagship model, the Nikon 1 V3.
-Back in 2012, the leap from the V1 to the V2 saw a radical change in the design of this camera, with the V2 opting for a larger, more enthusiast-oriented design that included a larger, more protruding EVF and fuller, contoured handgrip -- a design more reminiscent of a DSLR than a small, pocketable mirrorless camera.
+Nikon continues to advance and improve its 1-Series mirrorless camera lineup with a new flagship model, the Nikon 1 V3.
+Back in 2012, the leap from the V1 to the V2 saw a radical change in the design of this camera, with the V2 opting for a more enthusiast-oriented design that included a larger, more protruding EVF and fuller, contoured handgrip -- a design more reminiscent of a DSLR than a small, pocketable mirrorless camera.
 With the V3, Nikon has taken an interesting modular approach with the camera, giving users the option to strip it down to a more svelte, V1-like size and shape (or Nikon J1-like, perhaps) for easier portability, while also letting photographers add on an EVF and larger grip for a more traditional shooting experience and easier handling with larger lenses.

 However, the interior of the new V3 has undergone some big changes as well.
 Complete with a new 18.4MP CX-format (1-inch-type) CMOS sensor that lacks an optical low-pass filter -- a first for a Nikon 1 camera -- and a new EXPEED 4A image processor, the Nikon V3 should offer a big boost not only in performance but image quality as well.
 According to Nikon performance specs, the V3, in fact, has some impressive performance capabilities that perhaps give even the mighty DSLR a run for its money, especially in terms of AF speed and performance.